ivaniseda/edx-learning-from-data/README.md

 ## How The Assignments Are Organized

-Code for each week are kept in their own directory with a README file that explains what is provided along with plots if there are any.
+Code for each week are kept in its own directory.
+Each directory contains a README file that explains what it provides.

 ## License (code)